chorman0773/CPP-Meta-ASM/README.md

 In addition, the language is template based, so its easy enough to add new instructions.
 You can add an instruction by defining a class with a single member template struct named execute with the parameters
-<class inStack,class inAcc,class inIp,class inFlags>, which provides output member typedefs stack, accumulator, ip, and flags.
+<class inStack,class inAcca,class inAccb,class inIp,class inFlags>, which provides output member typedefs stack, acca, accb,
+ip, and flags.
 If the instruction modifies one of these, it should be updated accordingly.
 Otherwise the output should echo the input.

-An example program: Adds 3, 5, and 7, then devides by 11, then multiplies the remainder by 31.
+An example program: Adds 3, 5, and 7, then devides by 11, then multiplies the remainder by 31 and adds to the quotient.
 The result is transfered to the main program.

 	typedef Program<
-	load<3>,
-	add<5>,
-	add<7>,
-	div<11>,
-	pop,
+	load<a,3>,
+	add<a,5>,
+	add<a,7>,
+	div<a,11>,
+	pop<b>,
+	multiply<b,31>,
-	multiply<31>> output;
+	add<a,b>> output;

 	constexpr int result = output::accumulator::value;